lifeosm/whisper/README.md

 Full list of available models and languages can be found [here][models].

-With the model you car run a required command, e.g.,
+With the model, you can run a required command, e.g.,

 ```bash
 docker run --rm -it \